Simulator

 Windows (MSYS2, 64-bit)

-Install MSYS2 and launch the MinGW 64-bit shell (not the default MSYS shell):
+Install MSYS2 and launch the MinGW 64-bit shell (not the default MSYS shell).
+Update the package database:

 pacman -Syu